xmos/sw_usb_audio/app_usb_aud_l1_ios/doc/sw_guide/custom_defines.rst

 Mandatory Device Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before submitting ATS Certification Assistant results to Apple, or sending a product to one of Apple's test labs, the following customisations must be made.
-These changes should be made in the ``customdefines.h`` file.
-These customisation steps should be considered mandatory:
+Before submitting ATS Certification Assistant results to Apple, or sending a product to one of Apple's test labs, the following mandatory customisations must be made.
+These changes should be made in the ``customdefines.h`` file:

   * Change the USB Vendor ID & Device ID to use the licensee's USB Vendor ID & Device ID.
 See ``VENDOR_ID`` and ``PID_AUDIO_2`` defines.